Mines Videos Website News Our Videos

 Cautionary Notes

 This news release may contain forward-looking statements.
-These statements include statements regarding the Warrant Extension, the Warrant Repricing, approval by the TSXV and the Company&s future plans and objectives.
+These statements include statements regarding the Warrant Acceleration, the Warrant Repricing, change to the Board of Directors of the Company and the Company&s future plans and objectives.
 These statements are based on current expectations and assumptions that are subject to risks and uncertainties.
 Actual results could differ materially because of factors discussed in the management discussion and analysis section of our interim and most recent annual financial statements or other reports and filings with the TSX Venture Exchange and applicable Canadian securities regulations.
 We do not assume any obligation to update any forward-looking statements, except as required by applicable laws.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.